 1. If they don’t buy at all

 Don’t be too hard on yourself (or your sales team).
-There’s reasons why prospects don’t buy.
+There are plenty of reasons why prospects don’t buy.

 - Cost: Maybe your prospect just doesn’t have room in their budget right now.
 This doesn’t mean there was anything wrong with your pitch, or that they won’t buy from you at a later date.